multimediaeval/multimediaeval.github.io/_editions/2023/tasks/medico.md

 # static info
 layout: task
 year: 2023
 hide: true <!-- # change this to false once you finish editing-->

 # required info
 title: Medical Multimedia Task - Transparent Tracking of Spermatozoa
 subtitle: Medico
-blurb: The goal of the task is to accurately detect spermatozoa in videos collected using microscopic examinations of sperm samples for quality control.
-Participants are provided with a video dataset containing manually annotated bounding boxes for each spermatozoon for the dataset.
-The task will be to track the spermatozoa throughout the provided videos by training models using the provided bounding box annotations.
-The subtasks will focus on advanced analysis of the individual spermatozoon by calculating/predicting attributes such as speed and travel distance.
-Bounding boxes labels were annotated by experienced data annotators and verified by expert andrologists.
-Motility and morphology estimations were provided by expert andrologists and performed following the World Health Organization’s standard for spermatozoa quality assessment.
-The task lays the basis for automatic, real-time support systems for artificial reproduction.
+blurb: The task is to detect and track sperm in microscope videos, using provided annotation data.
+Participants will analyze global and individual sperm attributes like motility, speed and distance traveled.
+The annotations are verified by experts, adhering to WHO sperm quality standards.
+This work aims to develop automatic support systems for artificial reproduction.
 ---

 <!-- # please respect the structure below-->